Online Drop-In Office Hours

 For international applicants who attended an institution that did not use a 4.0 GPA scale, transcripts will be evaluated by University of Utah International Admissions officers.
 Your GPA will be converted to a 4.0-scale equivalent after you submit your application.
 A third-party transcript evaluation is not required.

-International applicants who do not hold a bachelor or graduate degree from a U.S. or English-speaking institution in accepted countries (Australia, Canada, Ireland, New Zealand or the United Kingdom) are required to take the TOEFL or IELTS standardized exam and submit an official score report.
+International applicants who do not hold a bachelor or graduate degree from a U.S. or English-speaking institution in the following countries (Australia, Canada, Ireland, New Zealand or the United Kingdom) are required to take the TOEFL or IELTS standardized exam and submit an official score report.

 Eccles School minimum score requirements: